nilTheDev/diary/README.md

-This is my final project for cs50 course.
-It is a simple web application with a flask (python) backend and SQLite database.
-In the front end no Javascript is used.
-Only pure CSS is used for styling purpose.
+A final project is a part of the famous CS50 course curriculum.
+This is my final project.
+It works as a personal diary.

+The tech stack HTML, CSS, Python, Flask, Sqlite

+Here is how it looks,

 A basic demonstration of the web app can be found in this link https://youtu.be/-wCyZu21gFU

-The name of the web app is Diary as it acts as a personal diary for the user.

 Main Functions: